DataBiosphere/terra-cli/README.md

 When running `terra app` commands in `LOCAL_PROCESS` `app-launch` mode (the default), it's necessary to install the various tools locally.
 The following instructions are for MacOS or Linux.
-- `gcloud` - Make sure you have Python installed, then download the tarball from the [installation page](https://cloud.google.com/sdk/docs/install).
+- `gcloud` - Make sure you have Python installed, then download the .tar.gz archive file from the [installation page](https://cloud.google.com/sdk/docs/install).
 Run `gcloud version` to verify the installation.
-- `gsutil` - included in the `gcloud` CLI, or available separately [here](https://cloud.google.com/storage/docs/gsutil_install).
+- `gsutil` - included in the [`gcloud` CLI](https://cloud.google.com/sdk/docs/install), or available separately [here](https://cloud.google.com/storage/docs/gsutil_install).
 Verify the installation with `gsutil version` (also printed as part of `gcloud version`)
 - `bq` - included with `gcloud`.
 More details are available [here](https://cloud.google.com/bigquery/docs/bq-command-line-tool).
 Similarly, verify the installation with `bq version`.
 - `nextflow` - Install by downloading a `bash` script and running it locally.
 Create a `nextflow` directory somewhere convenient (e.g. $HOME/nextflow) and switch to it.
 Then do `curl -s https://get.nextflow.io | bash`.
 Finally, move the `nextflow` executable script to a location on the `$PATH`: `sudo mv nextflow /usr/local/bin/`.
 Verify the installation with `nextflow -version`.